tariqshihadah/linref/README.md

 # Version Notes
 ## 0.0.8 (TBD)
 - Improve distribute method performance which was added in recent versions.
 - Drop duplicates in .project() method when using sjoin_nearest with newer versions of geopandas.
+Improved validation in .project() method, address edge case where projecting geometry column has a non-standard label (e.g., not 'geometry').
 - Added .sort() method to events collection.
+Default sorting methods remain unchanged.
-- Add warnings for missing data in target columns.
+- Added warnings for missing data in target columns when initializing an EventsFrames through standard methods.
-- Remove .project_old() method from events collection.
+- Remove .project_old() method from events collection due to deprecation.
 - Performance improvements
 - Various bug fixes, minor features